University Auditorium (Gainesville, Florida): Interior Design

-William Edward's University Chapel-Auditorium was planned in the early 1920s to be the first unit of an imposing central University administrative building with a massive bell tower.
-His design is clearly patterned after London's 11th-century Westminster Hall and 19th-century Central Lobby in the Houses of Parliament, and also appropriates some features seen in Proctor Hall, the 1913 graduate dining hall at Princeton University designed by Ralph Adams Cram.
-The striking auditorium interior is unique in its application of a 14th-century hammerbeam roof to a cruciform structure.
-The boss at each hammerbeam end presents one symbol of the "land-grant quadrivium" - the Scholar wears a four-cornered academic cap reminiscent of a 5th-century square biretta; the Musician strokes a Greek lyre; the Engineer lifts a notched gear; and the Athlete sports a leather football helmet.
+William Edward's University Chapel-Auditorium was planned in the early 1920s to be the first unit of an imposing administrative building with a massive central bell tower.
+This design was clearly patterned after London's 11th-century Westminster Hall and 19th-century Central Lobby in the Houses of Parliament, and also appropriates some features seen in Proctor Hall, the 1913 graduate dining hall at Princeton University designed by Ralph Adams Cram.
+By 1924 only the auditorium portion had been built; in the late 1940s the administrative plan became Tigert Hall sited on SW 13th Street, while in 1953 the bell tower plan became the adjacent Century Tower.
+The striking auditorium interior is architecturally unique within Edwards' practice in its application of a late 14th-century hammerbeam roof to a cruciform structure.
+Each of the carved hammerbeam end bosses presents one symbol of the "land-grant quadrivium" - six Scholars wear four-cornered academic caps ("mortar boards") reminiscent of 5th-century square birettas; five Musicians stroke Greek lyres; five Engineers lift notched gears; and six Athletes sport tight leather football helmets.
 In each of the two large windows above the east and west transept balconies, six scholars depicted in early 20th-century Art Deco style overlook the audience space.